Machete Murders: Man Convicted Of ‘House Of Horrors’ Hacking Deaths Of Three

 Don Schnitker, a special agent with Iowa Division of Criminal Investigation, told Wieser while on the witness stand that he had looked into Leake’s background and interviewed the man twice to attempt to find any indication of involvement with drug trafficking.
 Schnitker said he had uncovered no evidence of Leake being a drug dealer.
 During cross examination, the agent admitted to Adams that Leake could have avoided arrests and/or attention from law enforcement over the years.

 Schnitker also testified he interviewed Hernandez-Ventura through an interpreter three days after the killings.
 The suspected murderer claimed that Leake wanted his wife and stepdaughter killed.
 Hernandez-Ventura told both the agent and a Perry detective that Daniel Leake laundered drug money through a car dealership.
-However, investigators were unable to any connections between the husband and any automobile dealership, according to Schnitker.
+However, investigators were unable to find any connections between the husband and any automobile dealership, according to Schnitker.

-In a previous report in The Des Moines Register, Hernandez-Ventura was arrested for the machete murder of his girlfriend and her daughter days later in Illinois.
+In a previous report in the Des Moines Register, Hernandez-Ventura was arrested for the machete murder of his girlfriend and her daughter days later in Illinois.
 Having fled the crime scene, he was arrested October 30 in Morrison, Ill., after seeking aid for his cut and bloodied hand at the town’s police station.
 Morrison Police Chief Brian Melton said that at about 2:30 a.m., Hernandez-Ventura had knocked on the back door of the station to ask for help with a hand injury.

 After finding out the man was from Iowa, Morrison police, who were unaware of the homicides in Perry, contacted Iowa law enforcement.
 Hernandez-Ventura was eventually connected to the killings of Barraza and Leake and arrested, Melton said.